 We will protect vulnerable people and ensure victims and witnesses are placed at the heart of the criminal justice system, commissioning services to support them.

 We will recognise every victim’s experience is different and will provide a quality service which maintains their trust and confidence in the criminal justice system.

 Police and Crime Commissioners are responsible for commissioning local support services for all victims of crime.
 The Ministry of Justice provides Commissioners with a grant each year to enable services which best meet the needs of local victims of crime to be funded.

-In Cambridgeshire, a fully integrated model of support for victims of crime has been developed with regular consultation with victims and the providers who offer help.
+In Cambridgeshire, a model of support for victims of crime has been developed with regular consultation with victims and the providers who offer help.

 All the services available for victims in our county can be found on our Victim Services | Cambridgeshire & Peterborough (cambsvictimservices.co.uk) website.